-Canadian clock collectors have a passion for Arthur Pequegnat clocks.
-In private sales and online for-sale sites most sellers are knowledgeable enough to know that they are very desirable with prices reflected accordingly.
+Canadian clock collectors are passionate about Arthur Pequegnat clocks.
+In private sales and online for-sale sites most sellers are knowledgeable enough to know that they are very desirable.
 A Pequegnat will sell for many times more than a comparable mantel clock, that is, in Canada.

 The Arthur Pequegnat clock company had an illustrious albeit short history